Cambridge Net Zero Action Plan

 Net Zero Action Plan

-The City of Cambridge has made progress on the goals of the Net Zero Action Plan since it was introduced.
-This report outlines the progress and next steps of the NZAP actions from July 2023 through June 2024.
+This report outlines the progress and next steps of the NZAP actions from July 2024 through June 2025.

 Net Zero Action Plan